Latest News

 Bousso: The board of ROI-BP snatches victory from the jaws.

-Sources close to the 'board' claim that his departure was due to 'aggressive conduct towards BP employees, which became a public issue following a whistleblower report.
-Manifold was hired by the company to oversee its strategic transformation and restore investor confidence after a disastrous venture into renewables in 2020 under the former CEO Bernard Looney, and Manifold’s predecessor Helge Lund.
+Sources close to the board claim that his departure was due to 'aggressive conduct towards BP employees, which became public after a 'whistleblower report.
+Manifold was hired by the board to oversee the strategic transformation of the company and restore investor confidence after a disastrous venture into renewables in 2020 under the former CEO Bernard Looney, and Manifold’s predecessor Helge Lund.
 Looney was terminated in 2023 when it was discovered that he was having affairs with his colleagues.
 Lund departed after shareholder support plummeted.

 Former head of construction company expected to bring hard-nosed business approach - and did so.